raghavgh/datastructures/README.md

 This module provides custom list and queue data structure

 # CustomList
-In the custom list every data stored in nodes and it's have doubly linkedlist type of structure and I have also used hashing to store indexes to speed up basic operation.
+In the custom list we can store homogenous and heterogenous data, every data stored in nodes and it's have doubly linkedlist type of structure and
+I have also used hashing to store indexes to speed up basic operation.

+Trying to add mechanism for all operations to make it able to use by multiple go routines.
+(Work in progress)

 This data structure provide you ability to do following operations: